-• Valve clearance measurement must be carried out with the engine cold.

-- · Camshaft Cover Removal - · Crankshaft Cover Removal

-- 1. Remove the spark plugs to reduce compression resistance when turning the engine. - 2.
+- Valve clearance measurement must be carried out with the engine cold. - Remove the camshaft cover (see Camshaft Cover Removal). - Remove the crankshaft cover (see Crankshaft Cover Removal). - 1.
+Remove the spark plugs to reduce compression resistance when turning the engine. - 2.
 Rotate the engine using the 24 mm hexagon on the end of the crankshaft until a pair of camshaft lobes are positioned pointing away from the valves. - 3.
 Using feeler gauges, measure and record the clearances for this pair of valves only. - 4.
 Repeat the process until the valve clearances for all valves have been checked.